-I recently decided to leave Ishtar, a middle-eastern belly-dance band I had been working with for the past 3 or 4 years.
-This was a difficult decision, but one I needed to make.
+I recently decided to leave Ishtar, a middle-eastern belly-dance band I worked with for the past 3 or 4 years.
+This decision was a difficult one, but one I needed to make.
 In August of 2017, I have a solo exhibition planned at Nutting Gallery at West Liberty University.
-The show would mark the end of a roughly ten-year hiatus from doing any solo exhibitions as a “visual” artist, in gallery or museum setting.
-The timeframe is not as far off as it might sound with relationship to preparing artworks for exhibition.
+The show would mark the end of a roughly ten-year hiatus from solo exhibitions as a "visual" artist in a gallery or museum setting.
+The timeframe is not as far off as it might sound in relationship to preparing artworks for exhibition.
 Deadlines have a funny way of arriving too early.

-While playing music with Ishtar, I had the opportunity to learn a great repertoire of music, including songs from Egyptian, Turkish, Balkan and other cultures.
+While playing music with Ishtar, I had the opportunity to learn an incredible repertoire of music, including songs from Egyptian, Turkish, Balkan, and other cultures.
 Rarely have I had a chance to play such culturally diverse music for such a variety of audiences.
-The band’s director, Melissa Murphey, does an incredible job bringing this music to a wider audience, who might not have otherwise heard the music or been exposed to its history and traditions.
+The band's director, Melissa Murphey, does an incredible job bringing this music to a broader audience, who might not have otherwise heard the music or been exposed to its history and traditions.

 Belly Dance Community